-Total liabilities were \$548.1 million as at September 30, 2020, versus \$567.6 million at December 31, 2019, a decrease of \$19.5 million.
-This decrease was partly due to a reduction in the Company's revolving loan facility of \$69.9 million.
+Total liabilities were \$526.6 million as at December 31, 2020, versus \$566.1 million at December 31, 2019, a decrease of \$39.5 million.
+This decrease was partly due to a reduction in the Company's revolving loan facility of \$81.5 million (including amortization of deferred financing costs).
 As previously discussed, the Company reduced its non-cash working capital levels during 2020 in response to the Pandemic, which resulted in lower net advances on the facility.
-This decrease was partially offset by a seasonal increase in trade and other payables of \$40.6 million and an increase in lease liabilities of \$6.1 million, largely as a result of remeasurements due to revised lease term assumptions.
+This decrease was partially offset by an increase in lease liabilities of \$8.3 million, largely as a result of remeasurements due to revised lease term assumptions, and an increase in trade and other payables of \$32.4 million, driven by increased business activity in 2020.